wp-plugins/social-share-by-wp-dev-shed/readme.txt

 == Description ==

 The easy and simple way to share you blog posts via Facebook and Twitter.
-Just activate the plugin and then social share buttons will be automatically added before and after the post content/articles.
+Just activate the plugin and go to Appearance > Customize to set your preferences for display.
+You can choose to display before and/or after content on pages and posts.
+You can also choose to display the share buttons anywhere in a page or post using the short code [wpdev_social_share]

 == Installation ==
 1. Download the plugin.
 2. Extract the folder.
 3. Upload the 'social-share-by-wp-dev-shed' folder to the '/wp-content/plugins/' directory.
 4. Activate the plugin through the 'Plugins' menu in WordPress.
+5. Go to Appearance > Customize to change settings
+6. Or use the short code [wpdev_social_share] to manually display share buttons anywhere in a page or post

 == Screenshots ==
 1. screenshot-1.png displays the Facebook and Twitter share buttons on an article

 == Changelog ==

+= 1.4 =
+* Added a new settings in Customize so you can now choose where you want the button to display either Post or Page or disable at all.

 = 1.3 =
 * Added shortcode <code>[wpdev_social_share]</code>, so you can display the social sharing button anytime anywhere you want.